 110 Ocean Way | Jekyll Island

 Oceanfront guest rooms with new, modern amenities make the Westin a delightful place to stay.
 Pets are welcome in select rooms, and there is always something for kids.

 The Reserve Steakhouse is right on site, and offers both indoor and outdoor dining.
 The Westin Cafe is the only place you can find Starbucks coffee on the island.

 Enjoy the zero-entry pool, and kids-eat-free packages.
 Plus, it’s located right in the Jekyll Island Village — filled with restaurants and shops.

 1 Lake Oconee Trail | Greensboro

 The rustic and elegant Ritz-Carlton, Reynolds Lake Oconee, is best known for its five championship golf courses and world-class luxurious spa.
 But here’s what you may not know – it’s the best resort for families in all of Georgia.

-Much like the Westin Jekyll Island, you receive all the comforts of the Westin brand like the Spa, Fitness Studio and RUNWestin perks.
+Much like the Westin Jekyll Island, you’ll receive all the comforts of the Westin brand — like the spa, Fitness Studio and RUNWestin perks.
 You’re also in the ideal location to explore what Savannah has to offer.